The Foundation for a Meaningful Life

 • English 9

-During the course of the year, examples of texts used include poetry from Billy Collins’ anthology Poetry 180, Stephen Mitchell and Emily Wilson’s translation of The Odyssey, Shakespeare’s Macbeth, The Farming of Bones by Edwidge Danticat, The Light of Luna Park by Addison Armstrong, and Almost, Maine by John Cariani.
+Students explore a range of texts, including Modernist poetry and work by Thomas Hardy, Langston Hughes, Claude McKay, Gerard Manley Hopkins, Amy Lowell, and HD.
+They also participate in major units on the Harlem Renaissance, Shakespeare, and Gothic literature.
 Ninth graders also read a required summer book that connects to the first units of the year.
-Recent required “summer reads” include The 57 Bus by Dashka Slater, Leaving Berlin by Joseph Kanon, and Bomb: The Race to Build - and Steal - the World’s Most Dangerous Weapon by Stephen Shenkin.
-The “summer read” book is the focus of our first discussions as well as a reference point for students in other areas of focus in disciplines such as history or science.
+Recent required summer reading selections include The Light of Luna Park by Addison Armstrong, Leaving Berlin by Joseph Kanon, and Bomb: The Race to Build–and Steal–the World’s Most Dangerous Weapon by Stephen Shenkin.
+The summer reading selection is the focus of our first discussions as well as a reference point for students in other disciplines such as history or science.

 • History